 I strive to make my counselling practice inclusive.
 I am aware that, historically, counselling and psychotherapy have not been inclusive businesses.
 They have their roots in white elitism and, to a great extent, this still exists today.
 I don’t believe that counselling should only be available to a certain type of person with a certain amount of money in their bank account.
 And I believe that counsellors and psychotherapists should be as inclusive as possible.
-I will never turn away a client on the basis of race, culture, age, gender, sexuality, socio-economic status, disability, family status, or marital status.
+I will never turn away a client on the basis of race, culture, age, gender, sexuality, size/body shape, socio-economic status, disability, family status, or marital status.

 For my own practice, I strive to: